Authorize your doctor to share medical information: HIPAA Authorization Form

 What is considered protected health information?

-Protected health information is any information created or received by care providers, health plans, life insurance companies, public health authority, employer, educational institution or healthcare clearinghouse in any form including oral or electronic.
-This includes past, current and future physical or mental health and personally identifying information.
+Protected health information is any information created or received by care providers, health plans, life insurance companies, public health authorities, employers, educational institutions, or healthcare clearinghouses in any form, including oral or electronic.
+This includes past, current, and future physical or mental health data and personally identifying information.
 As with most legal topics, there are exceptions.
-For example, you may consent to have research groups use your information, such as gender, age or demographics with the agreement that they do not reveal identifiable information such as birth date, contact information or biometric identifiers.
+For example, you may consent to allow research groups to use your information, such as gender, age, or demographics, with the agreement that they do not reveal identifiable information such as birth date, contact details, or biometric identifiers.

-If you need to report that a covered entity violated your patient privacy by sharing health information you can file a complaint with the Office for Civil Rights (OCR).
-You can also file a complaint for your organization or another person. '
+If you need to report that a covered entity violated your patient privacy by sharing health information, you can file a complaint with the Office for Civil Rights (OCR).
+You may also file a complaint on behalf of your organization or another person.
+“Covered entities” include health plan providers, healthcare clearinghouses, and healthcare providers who conduct a portion of their business electronically using a HIPAA-covered transaction.

 What is the difference between consent and authorization?

-Basically, consent is not required, and authorization is required.
-Consent is not required for sharing of information for treatment or payment per the HIPAA Privacy Rule.
-Authorization is needed to disclose information not allowed by the Privacy Rule.
-Authorization is required for sharing information with marketers or researchers.
-The HIPAA Privacy Rule is designed to protect medical information and other types of personal health information.
+Basically, consent is not required, while authorization is required.
+Consent is not needed for the sharing of information for treatment or payment per the HIPAA Privacy Rule.
+Authorization is needed to disclose information not permitted under the Privacy Rule.
+For example, authorization is required for sharing information with marketers or researchers.
+The HIPAA Privacy Rule is designed to protect medical and other types of personal health information.
 It also gives patients the right to obtain copies of their own health information.

-If you work as a health care provider and need to report an internal violation, most often your organization will have procedures for handling complaints.
-Usually an internal investigation is conducted first to determine if the reported violation is valid and required to be reported under the rules of the HIPAA Breach Notification Rule.
+If you work as a healthcare provider and need to report an internal violation, your organization will most often have procedures for handling complaints.
+Usually, an internal investigation is conducted first to determine whether the reported violation is valid and reportable under the HIPAA Breach Notification Rule.
 Employees or care providers can also file complaints directly with the OCR.
 Notifications should be sent without delay, usually within 60 days.

 -